ait-aecid/AlertBERT/aitads_augmented/README.md

 ### Implemented Configurations

 #### original
-Recreates the original AITADS with the augmented dataset class (except for the small difference that dnsteal alerts of the first days are not discarded but moved to the next days).
+Recreates the original AIT-ADS with the augmented dataset class (except for the small difference that dnsteal alerts of the first days are not discarded but moved to the next days).

 #### simultaneous-attacks
 tbd